zhutmost/spinalhdl-template/README.md

 Sometimes the Verilator version installed with the package manager is too old, and you need to compile it manually.
 [Here](https://verilator.org/guide/latest/install.html) are the steps to compile it from scratch.

-To veiw the vcd files generated in simulation, a waveform view tool is also required.
+To veiw the `.vcd` files generated in simulation, a waveform view tool is also required.
 You can use GTKWave or other commercial tools.

 ### Intellij IDEA (optional)